dgochenour/rs-xml-types/README.md

 ## Description

 This example demonstrates how XML type definition can be used in an RTI Routing Service configuration.
+CUrrently, the example includes type definitions in the Routing Serivce configuration XML file.
+The eventual goal is to be able to include `rtiddsgen`-generated XML type definitions as external files; however, this goal must wait until 6he Connext Professional 6.1.2 maintenance release.

 The repo contains three main components:
 - `pose_publisher`
     - Simple DDS application that publishes samples of type `Pose` to the Topic `Pose Topic` in **Domain 0**
 - `pose_subscriber`